Karim Yasser Amaar (EGY)

 Logan McCorkindale (NZL)

-My name is Logan and I am currently working in an accounting firm to gain work experience before heading off to University next year.
+Logan is currently working in an accounting firm to gain work experience before heading off to University next year.

-I have been playing croquet since I was nine but this past season was the first season that I decided to take croquet seriously.
-So far I have won a few competitions here and there as well as had my fair share of disappointments, but that is all part of the game.
-The reason I play croquet is to experience those intense, make or break moments when you have to dig deep inside and just hit the shot.
-I love a challenge and can't wait to get out there and compete with all the top players in July.
+He has been playing croquet since he was nine but this past season was the first season that he decided to take croquet seriously.
+So far Logan has won a few competitions here and there as well as had his fair share of disappointments, but that is all part of the game.
+The reason he plays croquet is to experience those intense, make or break moments when you have to dig deep inside and just hit the shot.
+Logan loves a challenge and can't wait to get out there and compete with all the top players in July.

 Mohamed Rashad (EGY)